These questions remain unanswered after video exposed police beating Tyre Nichols

 One of the most chilling parts of the footage captures the officers laughing and boasting about the beating they rained down on the Black man, with one officer heard saying he was “hitting him with straight haymakers, dog”.

-Before paramedics arrive on the scene sometime later, the officers fail to administer him any medical aid.
+Before paramedics arrive on the scene sometime later and take him to hospital, the officers fail to administer him any medical aid.

 The deadly beating – coming almost three years on from the murder of George Floyd and echoing the police beating of Rodney King three decades earlier – led to protests across America over the weekend demanding justice and an end to police brutality.